Introduction to ServoJ Function

 Problem 1: Robot Arm Shaking

-• Check if the time intervals of the issued trajectory points are uniform and continuous, and appropriately increase the t value.
+Linuxoperating system with a real-time kernel; - Check if the time intervals of the issued trajectory points are uniform and continuous, and appropriately increase the

 Problem 2: Robot Arm Stops Moving After a Period of Time